kaustavshouvik/learning-multithreading-nodejs/02-creating-threads/README.md

 Threads in node:

-1. A thread will have it's own event loop.
+1. A thread will have its own event loop.

 Running the code examples: